-It's easy to look at the data shortage and say it doesn't matter, especially when there are so many other pressing needs like education, health, and job creation, but that's the short-sighted view.
-Data matters enormously.
+It's easy to look at the data shortage and say it doesn't matter, especially when there are so many other pressing needs like education, health, and job creation, but that's

 One of the biggest impediments to investment is lack of information.
 With information, investor confidence grows.
 With confident investors, money flows, and that's when real, sustainable development happens.
 Information is power, but ask any trade minister trying to promote his or her country without adequate data, and you will understand lack of information is powerlessness.